brimdata/super/README.md

 [search use cases](https://zed.brimdata.io/docs/language/search-expressions).

-Unlike other relational systems that do schema inference of JSON, SuperDB won't fall over if you throw a bunch of eclectic JSON.
+Unlike other relational systems that do schema inference of JSON, SuperDB won't fall over if you throw a bunch of eclectic JSON at it.
-You can easily do schema inference if you want, but data is ingested by default as strongly but dynamically typed data.
+You can easily do [schema inference if you want] (https://zed.brimdata.io/docs/language/operators/fuse), but data is ingested by default as strongly but dynamically typed data.

 In SuperDB's SQL dialect, there are no "JSON columns" so there isn't a "relational